Generalized Out-of-Distribution Detection: A Survey: Generalized OOD Detection

 In summary, the key to anomaly detection is to define normal clearly (usually without sub-classes) and detect all possible anomalous samples under some specific scenarios.

-\keypoint{Definition} Anomaly detection (AD) aims to detect any anomalous samples that are deviated from the predefined normality during testing.
+\keypoint{Definition} Anomaly detection (AD)~\cite{chandola2009anomaly} aims to detect any anomalous samples that deviate from the predefined normality during testing.
 The deviation can happen due to either covariate shift or semantic shift, which leads to two sub-tasks: sensory AD and semantic AD, respectively~\cite{anomalysurvey21ieee}.

 Sensory AD detects test samples with covariate shift, under the assumption that normalities come from the same covariate distribution.
 No semantic shift takes place in sensory AD settings.
 On the other hand, semantic AD detects test samples with label shift, assuming that normalities come from the same semantic distribution (category), \ie normalities should belong to only one class.